SophGits/tryit/sandbox/Functions.md

 Use of this style of constructor functions is not recommended.

 > ✝ Capital letter for a constructor is very important.
-The onstructor is the one prefixed with `new`.
+The constructor is the one prefixed with `new`.

 ###### 4. The Apply invocation pattern
 Functions can have methods (as you know)